yiwenliu/tensorflow-notes/source/tfrecord.rst

 - time saving

 Openning a file is a considerably time-consuming operation especially if you use hdd and not ssd, because it involves moving the disk reader head and that takes quite some time.
-Overall, by using binary files you make it easier to distribute and make the data better aligned for efficient reading.
+Overall, by using binary files you make it easier to distribute and make the data better aligned（对齐） for efficient reading.

 Module&File API
 -----------------